GaoSteven/Hello_World/README.md

 ## Files Used

-- Did you use any datafiles?
+- Did you use any data files?
 - List filenames
 - Where you got them
 - What is contained within the data files?